yousiftouma/mlnet-exercise/README.md

 This can be done using for example [this app](https://netron.app).
 Load the ONNX model (OnnxObjectDetection/ML/OnnxModels/TinyYolo2_model.onnx) and inspect it a bit.

-The parts that are important to note are the names are of the inputs and outputs, as well as the form of what is expected as input to the model and the form of the output.
+The parts that are important to note are what the names are of the inputs and outputs, as well as the form of what is expected as input to the model and the form of the output.

 ### Task 2 - your first TODOs